ssloy/ssloy.github.io/docs/tinyrenderer/camera.md

 ## Chain of coordinate transformations

-In the [previous chapter](camera-naive.md) we have chained three different transformations to the 3D object in order to simulate a camera:
+In the [previous chapter](camera-naive.md), we chained three different transformations to the 3D object to simulate a camera:

 ```cpp
 auto [ax, ay, az] = project(persp(rot(model.vert(i, 0))));